 Speaking of features, there is a lot more where that came from.
 We'll fill you in on some of the many features that make Joomla stand out.

-Joomla supports a ton of extensions, AKA thousands – AKA over 8,000 extensions, all available within JED (Joomla Extensions Directory).
-As the name suggests, these extensions extend Joomla’s functionality.
+Joomla supports many extensions, AKA thousands – AKA over 8,000 extensions, all available within JED (Joomla Extensions Directory).
+As the name suggests, these extensions extend Joomla's functionality.

 "Joomla will fluidly grow as your business or operations grow – this is because of its stable core and dependability."